- you have a lot of experience in writing endless code lines

-Should you choose Low code or No code
+Should you choose low-code or no-code

 Whether you are lifting side-hustle to the next level or you are creating a startup you are probably looking at which platforms are better, no-code or low-code.
 To decide, you must carefully consider the scope and requirements of your project.
 Consider and observe available no-code platforms and align them with your business concept.
 Is this a good fit?
 If yes, you can possibly daisy chain a few of these to develop your MVP.
 However, if you see a piece of functionality that asks for a more custom approach, low-code might be just a piece of cake.

-Why are no-codes and Low-codes so important?
+Why are no-code and low-code tools so important?